successible/cleanslate/README.md

 - Create custom foods and recipes
 - Scan barcodes
 - Track exercise
+- Track meals.

+And it works on any device that has a browser.

 To learn more, [visit our website](https://cleanslate.sh) or [watch the demo video](https://youtu.be/wCoqpIImNdg).